 curl -v -X GET "https://api.aspose.cloud/v4.0/words/Resultant.docx?format=TIFF&outPath=converted.tiff" \ -H "accept: application/octet-stream" \ -H "Authorization: Bearer <JWT Token>"

-In this article, we have discussed some simple yet amazing steps for converting Image PDF to searchable PDF using Java Cloud SDK.
-So we get an option to either use Java code snippet or cURL commands to accomplish to OCR PDF.
-Apart from this approach, you may consider accessing the API within web browser through swagger interface.
+You may consider accessing the API within a web browser using the swagger interface.
 Furthermore, as our SDKs are built under an MIT license, so the complete source code can be downloaded from GitHub.
-In case you encounter any issues while using the APIs, please feel free to contact us via the product support forum.
+In case you encounter any issues while using the API, please feel free to contact us via free product support forum.